-She said that
+She also said that when she was sick she would go to a doctor, in the end she remarked.
 The writer in text 1 has used a lot of sentences in direct speech.
 Why do you think she has done so?